VICE-Team/svn-mirror/vice/doc/ReadmeSDL.txt

 This means that pressing Select on a key, moving to an another key and releasing Select releases the latter key; with this, multiple keys can be pressed down at once.

+The joystick command Activate is behaves as Cancel while using the virtual keyboard.

 The virtual keyboard can be moved by pressing (and holding) Select on an empty space and moving the cursor.